Luzkan/smells/content/smells/special-case.md

 ### Causation

 There was a need for a special case to handle.
-This might also be a hotfix that was never properly fixed.
+A hotfix that was never adequately fixed could also be the reason for the smell.

 ### Problems:

 #### **Comprehensibility**

-Method is doing a specific task but there is "one special case" to consider.
+The method is doing a specific task, but there is "one special case" to consider.

 #### **Increased Test Complexity**

-Special case has to have extra special test.
+Special case has to have an extra special test.

 ### Example